Grantoo/chef-goapp/README.md

 -----------------------------
 This cookbook depends on the following:

-- `deploy`: the base amazon deploy recipe at https://github.com/aws/opsworks-cookbooks/tree/master/deploy
-- `golang`: the installation of go recipe at https://github.com/crowdmob/chef-golang
+- `golang`: the installation of go recipe at https://github.com/Grantoo/chef-golang
-- `monit`: the monit package to ensure your server is running, and tries to restart it if not at https://github.com/crowdmob/chef-monit
+- `monit`: the monit package to ensure your server is running, and tries to restart it if not at https://github.com/Grantoo/chef-monit

 Additionally, you must use `Godep` for storing code dependencies.